Musician / Adventurer

-Dana Starkell grew up in Winnipeg, Canada, a city known for warm summers and long bitterly cold winters.
-From the time Dana was a young boy, his life was filled with adventure.
+Dana Starkell grew up in Winnipeg, Canada, a city known for warm summers and long cold winters.
+From as early as he can remember, his life was filled with adventure.
 Dana’s father Don had an extensive background in canoe racing and made plans to involve his two sons in some form of a memorable event each year.
 Summer holidays included canoe trips, hiking, sand-dune treks, rock climbing, and lake swimming.
 Learning how to overcome challenges through personal experience is one aspect that has shaped Dana’s sense of what is possible.

 At age 11, Dana climbed to the top of Mount Rundle with his Dad and younger brother Jeff.
 At 9,672 feet, Mount Rundle is the highest mountain in the resort town of Banff, Alberta.
 During their descent along a narrow ridge, Dana lost his footing in the shale and began to catapult head over heels.
 Fortunately, Dana’s Dad had foreseen this risk.
 Only moments earlier, Don had advised Dana to extend his arms and legs in the event he lost balance and started rolling down the mountain side.
 The advice worked and likely saved Dana’s life.
 Dana slid to a stop less than ten feet from the ledge of a ravine that dropped a few thousand feet to the rocks below.
 The next summer, Dana’s father used the lure of milkshakes from the Mount Rushmore concession stand to help Dana overcome his newly acquired fear of climbing.
 While his father waited at the top of a small mountain that faced the monument, Dana made three round-trips for chocolate shakes and by the end of the day, his self-confidence and enthusiasm for climbing were restored.